Cellebyte/led_firmware/README.md

 ### normal

-This is a normal color selector which sets the color of all LEDs at once and is persisted between reboots.
+This is a normal colour selector which sets the colour of all LEDs at once and is persisted between reboots.

 ### manual